maxdinech/t-rex-runner/README.md

 *(As the obstacle apparition rate is random, the ran distance is not a good evaluation criter)*

-Those variables are displayed in real time on this debugged T-Rex Runner game, below the score:
+Those variables are displayed in real time on the debugged T-Rex Runner game (`neterror.debug.js`), below the score:

 ![T-Rex Running](images/doc2.png)

 ## Coding the AI

 ### 1. The naive way

-See `AI/naive.py`.

 The simplest way to proceed is to make the dino jump when the nearest obstacle is clos(about 150px away).
 This works, but not for long : I have not yet managed to reach a score over 1k using this method.

 ### 2. The analytic way

-See `AI/analytic.py`.

 Another possibility is to find an application taking in parameters the speed, dist, width, and returning 1 (UP) or 0 (nothing), i.e